infiniflow/ragflow/docs/guides/start_chat.md

    - **Assistant name** is the name of your chat assistant.
 Each assistant corresponds to a dialogue with a unique combination of knowledge bases, prompts, hybrid search configurations, and large model settings.
    - **Empty response**:
      - If you wish to *confine* RAGFlow's answers to your knowledge bases, leave a response here.
-Then when it doesn't retrieve an answer, it *uniformly* responds with what you set here.
+Then, when it doesn't retrieve an answer, it *uniformly* responds with what you set here.
      - If you wish RAGFlow to *improvise* when it doesn't retrieve an answer from your knowledge bases, leave it blank, which may give rise to hallucinations.
    - **Show Quote**: This is a key feature of RAGFlow and enabled by default.
 RAGFlow does not work like a black box. instead, it clearly shows the sources of information that its responses are based on.
    - Select the corresponding knowledge bases.
 You can select one or multiple knowledge bases, but ensure that they use the same embedding model, otherwise an error would occur.